castilhos90124/moroTechBackendChallenge/README.md

 Make sure you have [docker-compose](https://docs.docker.com/compose/install/) installed.

-To start the application, go to the root folder and run:
+To start the application, open a terminal on the root folder and run:

 ```
 make run